What Is AIOps?

 Take security threats, for example.
 A human team will probably sort alerts by severity of the threat, so known malware in a minor system might take precedence over a weird blip in your main data center (that later turns out to be the latest form of ransomware).
 AI, on the other hand, can rapidly figure out which issues are putting your most important assets at the most serious risk, which better equips you to remediate severe threats before they hit the business where it hurts.

-Here's an in-depth post on how flipping that alert funnel can help your security team operate more effectively.
+Here's a great white paper on how to flip that alert funnel so your security team can operate more effectively.

 Will AIOps Stick Around?